Brain-Development-and-Disorders-Lab/mars/README.md

 This command will build all required containers before starting the containers required to run the system.
 The system can then be viewed in the browser at `localhost:8080`, and the MongoDB database can be browsed using the `mongo-express` interface accessible at `localhost:8081`.

 **⚠️ Note: Currently, only the MongoDB instance and `mongo-express` interface are started.
-See the below instructions to start the client frontend and Express.js server.**
+See the below instructions to start the MARS interface and server.**

-To start the client frontent, run `yarn start` in the `/client` directory.
-Start the Express.js server by running `yarn build` and `yarn start` in the `/server` directory.
-Both the client and server should be running alongside the MongoDB instance before attempting to access the frontend at `localhost:8080`.
+To start the MARS interface, run `yarn start` in the `/client` directory.
+Start the MARS server by running `yarn build` and `yarn start` in the `/server` directory.
+Both the client and server should be running alongside the Docker containers before attempting to access MARS at `localhost:8080`.

+## Roadmap 🗺️

+> Tracking features still to be implemented or finalized.

+- Attribute editing within Entities
+- Metadata query engine, for constructing and executing complex search queries
+- Mechanism to organize and categorize Entities into 'Projects'
+- Drop-down Parameter with customizable options